-Let’s Imagine that you’re returning home after a hot, sweaty day at work.
+Let’s imagine that you’re returning home after a hot, sweaty day at work.
 Just a few distances from home, you switch on a few lights and the air conditioner through the phone.
 You arrive and enter a well-lighted home with the temperature already adjusted.
 Wouldn’t you also rather use the phone to start the washing machine and get the laundry done by the time you are home?
 And in the meantime maybe even get the coffee brewing, and the garden watered?
-So our hope is endless, and the Smart Home is pleasantly welcomed.
+So our hope is endless, and the Smart Home technology is pleasantly welcomed.

 IoT sensors it’s increased need to operate, monitor, and centralize control of these IoT sensors, the need for real-time analytics, connected assets, and security of machines have so many LED to widespread of Smart Homes and IoT device management technologies.

-The smart home of the future is connected, aware and highly-advanced Correction, that is the home of today well, if you desire to make it so.
+The smart home technology of the future is connected, aware and highly-advanced Correction, that is the home of today well, if you desire to make it so.

 Believe it or not, the technology needed to overhaul your entire residence and make it highly efficient and super convenient exists.
 From smart locks and smart video doorbells to motion-activated lights and advanced voice assistants, it’s all available.